N1ki2K/Iot-Monitoring/PROJECT_THEORY_GUIDE.md

 The backend hashes passwords using `scrypt`, which is a strong password hashing approach for stored credentials.
 This is a real design strength and should be mentioned explicitly.

+The backend now uses signed JWT access tokens together with opaque refresh tokens stored as SHA-256 hashes in PostgreSQL.
+This gives the system a practical stateless authentication model while still allowing session rotation and logout revocation.

-At the same time, the current authentication transport model is simplified.
-If writing a formal theory or thesis, present this honestly:
+If writing a formal theory or thesis, present the current security design honestly:

 - password storage is handled responsibly
+- access tokens are signed and validated server-side
+- refresh sessions are persisted, rotated, and revocable
 - authorization logic exists
 - auditing exists
-- identity propagation is simplified for development and should be upgraded for production
+- the implementation is solid for a student or prototype system but still not fully production-hardened

 Recommended future security improvements:

-- JWT or session-based authentication
-- refresh tokens or secure cookie sessions
 - HTTPS everywhere
+- secure cookie transport where appropriate
 - stronger request validation
 - rate limiting
+- refresh-token reuse detection and session device metadata
 - role/permission abstraction beyond `is_admin`

 ## 21. Testing Strategy